avisaikia/Credit-Card-Mockup/README.md

-# Credit Card Mockup
+# Debit Card Mockup

-It is a visual representation of a credit card's front design.
+It is a visual representation of a Debit card's front design.
 It allows you to showcase your branding, typography, and design skills while simulating the look and feel of a real credit card.

 ## Tech Stack